syniol/software-architecture-fundamental-golang/README.md

 <img src="./docs/architecture-design-diagram.png" style="max-width: 100%">

+## Software Design
+Going through each layer with an example and address of relevant file.

+### Infrastructure Layer
+Discussing postgres and http, and docker volume

+### Service Layer
+discuss abstract layers

+### Business Layer
+patterns for creating reusable services

+### Core Layer
+All business related and requiremnet logic is here

-## Up and Running with Docker
+## Deploy and Orchestrate with Docker
 There is a `make` script at the root of this repository.
 You can run and stop container with `make up` and `make down`.

 ## RESTful Server
-When server is running successfully, you should be able to get http status code `200` with following response from `/health` endpoint:
+When server is running successfully, you should be able to get a http status code `200` with following response from `/health` endpoint:

 ```sh